lindseyeh/lindseyeh.github.io/README.md

-# lindseyeh.github.io
-This is the start of my personal website

-These are edits done on Jupyter hub:
-I love to ski at [Winter Park](https://www.winterparkresort.com/)
+# Homework 04 Website Homepage

-Here is a [list](rec.md) of my favorites in Corvallis
+Here is a [page](cultural_rec.md) about book recommendations to read in 2024.